t18n/awesome-dev-tools/README.md

 ## License

-This repository is licensed under the MIT License.
-Please see the LICENSE file for more information.
+This repository is released into the public domain under the Creative Commons CC0 1.0 Universal Public Domain Dedication.
+You can find a copy of the CC0 license in the LICENSE file.